 What Veterans Say About VISOR

 The VISOR Program participates in a national uSPEQ customer satisfaction survey to measure Veteran satisfaction with services.
 Results from the survey are tabulated by uSPEQ.
-The results below show the 2021 and January - June 2022 results and reflect the average response for a few of the areas on the survey.
+The results below show the 2021 and September through December 2022 results and reflect the average response for a few of the areas on the survey.